ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 * `git` to clone source code repository,
 * `jq` to query JSON data.

+To avoid the installation of these tools you can use the [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell) from the {{site.data.keyword.cloud_notm}} console.
+{: tip}

 <!--##istutorial#-->
 You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.
 <!--#/istutorial#-->

-## Service and Environment Setup
+## Set up services and deploy backend
 {: #slack-chatbot-database-watson-2}
 {: step}

-In this section, you are going to set up the needed services and prepare the environment.
-Most of this can be accomplished from the command line interface (CLI) using scripts.
-They are available on GitHub.
+In this section, you are going to set up the needed services and deploy the backend app.
+All of this can be accomplished from the command line interface (CLI) in a terminal.

 1. Clone the [GitHub repository](https://github.com/IBM-Cloud/slack-chatbot-database-watson) and navigate into the cloned directory:
    ```sh